Tag Archives: grieving

 “But why, Mom?
 Why…?”

 “No, Mom!”
-Anna Marie shook her head in disbelief, red face.
+Anna Marie shook her head in disbelief, her face red.
 “Not yet!” she sobbed.

 I held her tight and cried with her.

-Soon the others arrived.
+Soon, the others arrived.
 We gathered around.
-My baby girl, Angela, was nine months pregnant with her first and due any day.
+My baby girl, Angela, was nine months pregnant with her first child and due to give birth any day.
 Naturally, I was concerned for her well-being.
 But when she gently placed Donny’s immobile hand over her swollen belly, I broke down.

 As always, Mark — my husband of eight years — was there by my side to comfort me.